electro199/ffmpeg-studio/docs/index.md

 - Built-in support for progress callbacks
 - Typed every step of the way for better IDE support and code completion

+## How does it compare?

+Existing tool chains for FFmpeg in Python are either unmaintained, slow, or limited in scope. ffmpeg-studio is designed to be a modern, fast, and flexible alternative.

+- [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) works with filter objects with automatic escaping and full type hints, instead of chained `.filter()` calls and manual stream-label management on an unmaintained (2019 last commit).

+- [MoviePy](https://github.com/singular-labs/singular-moviepy) is a high-level video editing library that wraps FFmpeg, but it is very slow for complex workflows.
+Currently it is unmaintained and has no type hints.

 ## Start here

 New to ffmpeg-studio?
 Start with [Installation](/ffmpeg-studio/installation/), then [Getting Started](/ffmpeg-studio/getting-started/) and [Basics](/ffmpeg-studio/basics/) to learn the core concepts, or check the [FAQ](/ffmpeg-studio/FAQ/) for common questions.